-Automobile fluids and chemicals
+Automobile Fluids and Chemicals

 Examples: motor oil, antifreeze, transmission fluid, cleaners, brake fluid

 Cities that do not have such a facility will typically hold HHW collection events once or twice per year where you can drop off chemicals and other hazardous wastes.

 Used motor oil can be brought to an oil change facility or auto parts store for proper recycling.
-Call ahead just to be sure.

 Refer to Earth911 for more information and to find a local automotive fluids recycler near you.

 Examples: computers, TVs, VCRs, DVD players, tablets, phones, other electronic devices

 Most e-waste is not allowed in the general waste stream; it should be properly recycled to avoid heavy metal contamination and other potential hazards.

 Instead of throwing e-waste in the trash, it should go to the proper recycling facility.

-What to do with e-waste?
+What to Do with E-Waste

 - Drop it off at a local electronics recycling facility.